Surveillance

 by Robert Scott Leyse

 Oh no, there is no need to follow you down them.
 There is, you see, no other exit and, after all, I know your habits so well.
-Yes, I know that your wrists and ankles will wear thick leather bracelets, that they will be clasped to gold plated hooks in the floor and ceiling, that you now and then need to feel that whip and turn inside out and scream.
+I know that your wrists and ankles will wear thick leather bracelets, that they will be clasped to gold plated hooks in the floor and ceiling, that you now and then need to feel that whip and turn inside out and scream.
 Is it that those riches of yours now and then make everything seem too easy, give you the unpleasant impression of all too effortlessly skimming over the surface of life?
 Do you need a point of contact with reality?
 Do you need to compensate for your comfort by feeling pain and humiliation, desperation and dread?

-And, sure enough, now that night is falling and the neon is beginning to stand out, glow a vivid emerald and red, you are standing on the busy sidewalk of Broadway, brushing back your long undulating ebony hair.
-And what a smooth and beautiful satiny face you have, how commandingly you glance about.
-Yes, indeed, a very impressive femme fatale exterior, all of the "I dare you!" mannerisms down pat.
+And, sure enough, now that night is falling and the neon is beginning to stand out, glow a vivid emerald and red, you are standing on the busy sidewalk of [________], brushing back your long undulating ebony hair.
+And how effortlessly you stand out from the crowd—what a remarkably beautiful face you have, how perfect is your poise and posture, self-assured the slightest twist of your hand or flick of a finger—how commandingly you glance about.
+Yes, indeed, a very impressive femme fatale exterior, all of the I dare you! mannerisms down pat.
 In other words, just the type of invitation I find impossible to ignore.

 And already my hand is stroking your thighs and toying with the tops of your stockings, already I am nipping your ear while whispering that we should leave.
 And you readily agree, don't you Lydia?
 Indeed, how could you not?

-And why Lydia does such panic seize me?
+And why, Lydia, does such panic seize me?
 Why is it that one moment I want to slam your head into one of the mirrors, that the next I want to be so worshipful and indulgent and kind?
 Why do I at one and the same time want to cut you with a knife and lick you tenderly, crush your skull and give you every comfort on earth?
 Why do I both love and loathe?
 Is it because you mirror me so perfectly, because every time I look into your eyes I see myself staring back?
 Is it because part of me wants to leap from a building, be guillotined?

 And one of us is screaming.
 Who is it?
 Is it I who stuffs the sable sleeve in your mouth or you who stuffs it in mine?